What is therapeutic play?

 Therapeutic play provides a safe space for children to explore and heal.
 This type of therapy is used to gain a complete view of anything that might contribute to a individual’s challenges and ensure everyone is seen as clearly as possible.
 Therapeutic play is a popular choice for children and even adults to aide in the treatment of many different disorders, challenges, or concerns.
 For example, therapeutic play can bring relief to those who may be challenged by anger issues, grief and loss, divorce and/or family stress, anxiety and depression, and other long-term mental disorders.
 Therapists can use play therapy to direct emotion into sessions and play therapy is designed to be a safe outlet that brings relaxation and joy.
 This treatment plan is often able to help individuals gain more control over symptoms and improve daily life.

 Child centered therapeutic play provides a foundation for child development.
 Therapy sessions can help boost creativity, improve communication skills, form positive coping mechanisms, and provide a fun, interesting environment for children to grow.
 There are several play models for children to use and explore during therapy sessions.
 Because each child is different, it is important for therapists to work with a parent or guardian to find the treatment plan and play model that works best.
 Play models include sand tray, puppets and masks, and play therapy with animals.

-At the Academy for Play Therapy Training™, we dive into these play models in a course title “Playing Around: Integrating Play Into Child Therapy”.
+Mary Ruth Cross at the Academy for Play Therapy Training™, we dive into these play models in a course title “Playing Around: Integrating Play Into Child Therapy”.
 This workshop is great because it helps participants understand the importance of play therapy and how to integrate play therapy techniques into each stage of development.
 Play interventions will include expressive arts, role-play, puppet play, storytelling, sensory play, games and additional activities great for various developmental stages.